-At the new club facility, custom built racking facilities for surfskis and a wash off area are nearing completion.
+At the new club facility, custom built racking facilities for surfskis and a wash off area are available.
 Details of how to apply for one of these racks and the annual fees applicable are available from the club manager.

 For newcomers to the sport, an active but independent Paddling Academy operates in the area and can be contacted: email@example.com

 History & Current Evolution of SurfSki Paddling @ DUC